Thanks, Paul Hawkwood, for your beautiful poem. It touches my heart deeply. My heart too yearns for only the light, now.

-It reminds me of something Shri Vivek Godbole said last year after he had chanted Vedic mantras, and performed the Maha Abhishek and other
+This poem reminds me of something Shri Vivek Godbole said one time after he had chanted Vedic mantras and performed the Maha Abhishek and other

 pujas at Shree Muktananda Ashram.
 Shri Vivek said that his father had taught him that each sacred syllable sung was a chance to touch God.
-Through reading the Siddha Yoga website shares, I feel it is as if those who write the shares are singing like that—each word a connection with the Lord, and with our beloved Guru.
+Through reading the Siddha Yoga website Reflections, I feel it is as if those who write them are singing like that—each word a connection with the Lord, and with our beloved Guru.

 As I read Paul Hawkwood's deeply-felt poem about his experience of the desert dawn, I remembered that through the ages, the dawn has been worshiped as a goddess, and that the first appearance of light is considered an auspicious time to offer spiritual practices.
 Gurumayi says on the first page of her book